 Is A Security Freeze Better Than A Fraud Alert?

-Within the last month, Equifax, Experian and TransUnion began offering consumers nationwide the option of freezing their credit reports.
+Equifax, Experian and TransUnion offer the option of freezing your credit reports.

 A security freeze is so much better than a “fraud alert,” which is what consumers are typically advised to do when they are either victims of identity theft or think their information has been compromised.